istoff/edmc_plugins/KillTracker/readme.md

 - Desktop / Mobile Mode - Mobile lets you pick one grid to focus on.
 - Some adjusting sizing of fonts for spaceing.
 - Click Grid ships to change sort order
+= Speech.
+Companion speech pops up for kills, targetting and kill warrant scans.
+Some variety based on rank added.
+- Settings screen reworked tremendously in EDMCPlugin.

 ## To-Do
  Android Support? (works via browser)
  Run on different browsers?
 Tested on Edge, Brave, Chrome, Samsung Internet Different Screen layouts?
 Kind happy with it.
- Preferences screen for plugin? [started]
+ Preferences screen for plugin? [mostly done]
  Get graphics for other kill types.
 Thargoids, Scanners, etc.
  I don't kill traders so I don't know if the other ship types will have working art.
 The images are there, but possibly wrong filenames.